 We are pro-active in teaching children the skills they need to be safe online.
 Policies which refer to e-safety are now being revisited to cover the broader area of on-line safety.
-ON-line safety training has completed in October 2016 to give us an even better awareness of how to tackle important issues.
+ON-line safety training has been completed to give us an even better awareness of how to tackle important issues.
 A brand new site for PARENTS - designed to help children and young people stay safe online can be found on PARENTINFO.

 The NSPCC site is really helpful.
 There is an excellent section (Net aware) which details the most popular social media sites and games children might access and explains the potential risks involved with allowing children access.